metadatacenter-attic/schemaorg-pipeline/README.md

       ...
       .run(input);
 ```
-where the `Function` is any static function with an input and output of String, the execution order is from top to bottom (i.e., from `Function1` to `FunctionN`), the length of the pipeline depends on the `pipe` count and the `input` is the source data.
+where the `Function` is any static function with an input and output of String, the execution order is from top to bottom (i.e., from `Function1` to `FunctionN`), the length of the pipeline is the number of the `pipe` call and the source data is the input.

 ### CAML Notations

+CAML is a recursive acronym for "CAML is Another Mapping Language"

 A data map in CAML is composed of one or more mapping definitions.
 A _mapping definition_ is written as a key-value pair separated by a colon and at least one space, where the key is the _schema.org_ keyword and the value is either a data path, a data object or a constant value.